Improve Employee Engagement in 7 Simple Steps

 Source: Gallup 2017 - How to Create a Culture of Psychological Safety

-Additionally, consider providing stakeholder management training.
+Consider providing stakeholder management training.
 More so than in other roles, the internal communications team may have to discuss or offer a counter opinion to senior leaders.
 They need to understand how to do this tactfully and respectfully.

-That way, internal communications teams can create effective forums for engagement, based on truth and business strategy.
+That way, internal communications teams can create effective forums for employee engagement, based on truth and business strategy.

 Source: Gatehouse - State of the Sector 2018

-Demonstrating a return on investment, an impact on the bottom line, is a major challenge for something as conceptual as employee engagement.
+This can be a major challenge for something as conceptual as employee engagement.
 A lack of clear objectives within the organisation creates a grey area that is at risk of being filled with well-intentioned, but ineffective, activity.
+The fact that 60% of communicators don’t measure the effectiveness of their activity [6] demonstrates the low priority this is often given.

 Source: Veronika Mazour - How to measure your internal communications’ effectiveness?